bregman-arie/devops-exercises/exercises/grafana/README.md

 <details>
 <summary>What is Grafana Cloud</summary><br><b>

-[Grafana cloud](https://grafana.com/products/cloud/) is the fully managed verision of Grafana that is offered as a service through the cloud.
+[Grafana cloud](https://grafana.com/products/cloud/) is an edition of Grafana that is offered as a service through the cloud.
 The service is set up, administered and maintained by Grafana Labs and offers both free and paid options.
 </b></details>

 <details>